Fluffy Gluten Free Hamburger Buns

 Why are my gluten-free buns sticky or gummy?

-If you notice your gluten-free bread dough is too sticky, it usually means you have too much liquid in the dough or didn’t bake it long enough.
-The best way to fix sticky dough is to add more gluten-free flour or bake it for a longer time period.
-Some gluten free flour blends are very starchy, and you need to use more flour with these blends than other blends.
+If your gluten-free bread dough is too sticky, it likely means you’ve added too much liquid or didn’t bake it long enough.
+The best way to fix sticky dough is to add more gluten-free flour or bake it for a longer period.
+Some gluten free flour blends are very starchy, and you need to use more flour with these blends than with other blends.

 There are many potential reasons why your gluten-free bread didn’t rise.
 Here are the three most common issues I have found in my experience with making gluten-free bread: